Chinese Red Record

 in the American West (1850 – 1915)

-Drawing on a newly compiled dataset of documented lynchings, digitized newspaper archives, and spatial analysis, this site reconstructs how violence spread—across towns, along rivers and railroads, and through national print networks.
+Drawing on a newly compiled dataset of documented lynchings, digitized newspaper archives, maps, and structured records, the archive reconstructs how violence spread across regions and how newspapers, law, and politics helped nationalize anti-Chinese racial terror.

-The interactive maps, timelines, and charts presented here translate the quantitative and spatial arguments of the dissertation into web-based form.
-Where possible, visualizations correspond directly to analytical figures developed in A Murder of Crows.
+The interactive maps, timelines, and charts presented here translate the dissertation's quantitative and spatial arguments into web form.
+Where possible, the visualizations correspond directly to the thesis, The Chinese Red Record: Western Lynch Law and the Nationalization of Racial Terror, 1853-1915.

 Quick Start